 I tested this using a gender training for young men in India.
 The participants got input on gender equality, patriarchal norms and masculinities but not on violence other than violence against women.
 After the training most participants had more positive views on gender equality and more accepting views of homosexuality.
 Surprisingly, they also had less accepting views on state violence (torture by the police), ethnic and political violence and militarization, despite the fact that these types of violence had not been mentioned at all during the training.
 This strongly suggests a causal link between patriarchal norms on gender and sexuality and violence.
 And that shows the importance on working to increase gender equality and reduce homophobia when addressing violence at all levels.

-During 2016 I was part of founding a Dutch national committee of UN Women, see unwomen.nl.
-UN Women Netherlands has the double aim to help fundraise for UN Women International and to advocate for gender equality – including against gender-based violence – in the Netherlands.
-I am now coordinating our Safe Streets program – helping Dutch municipalities to make the public space safer for women and girls (and indirectly for everyone else…).
+During 2016 I was part of founding the Dutch national committee of UN Women, see unwomen.nl.
+UN Women Netherlands has the double aim to help fundraising for UN Women International and to advocate for gender equality – including against gender-based violence – in the Netherlands.
+Until 2022 I was also part-time coordinating the UN Women Netherlands Safe Streets program – helping Dutch municipalities to make the public space safer for women and girls (and indirectly for everyone else…).

 Since 2019 I’m an active board member of AtGender, the European Association for Gender Research, Education and Documentation.
 AtGender, https://atgender.eu/, is a broad association for academics, practitioners, activists and institutions in the field of Women’s, Gender, Transgender, Sexuality, and Queer studies, feminist research, women’s, sexual and LGBTQI rights, equality, and diversity.
 The aim of the association is to spread knowledge about these topics, and the research done in these fields, both inside and outside the classroom.